Abdelrahman-Mohammad/discord-birthday-wisher/test/README.md

   await message.channel.send(`Birthday changed.
 I will wish you a happy birthday on ${myBirthday.BirthdayDay}/${myBirthday.BirthdayMonth}/${myBirthday.BirthdayYear}`);
 ```

-_It's time for you to get creative.._
+_Now it's time for you to get creative and wish everyone a happy birthday.._